 Smart meter installations were originally scheduled to begin around September of 2019.
 However, coordinating meter installations with the upcoming Munis upgrade in October may require a revision to the original schedule.
-Once installations begin, it could take up to 18 months to have the entire county upgraded to the new AMI.
+It could take up to 18 months to have the entire county upgraded to the new AMI.